-Louisiana drug courts are demanding programs that require frequent drug testing, intensive treatment, judicial oversight and community supervision and support to assure the best possible outcomes for offenders with substance abuse problems.
+In 2014 there were 50 operational drug court programs.
+Louisiana drug courts are demanding programs that require frequent and random drug testing, intensive treatment, judicial oversight and community supervision and support to assure the best possible outcomes for offenders with substance abuse problems.

-Funds for Louisiana’s drug courts are administered by the Supreme Court Drug Court Office (SCDCO).
+Funds for Louisiana’s drug courts are appropriated by the Louisiana legislature and administered by the Supreme Court Drug Court Office (SCDCO).
 The SCDCO awards funds annually to programs statewide and monitors each program throughout the year.

 SCDCO has developed fiscal and programmatic standards for